 What accounts for this culture of generosity?
 The answer is not solely altruistic.
 Incentives in the tax code, for one, encourage the well-off to give.
 And philanthropy has long helped improve the public image of everyone from robber barons to the new tech elite.

 More troubling, however, are the foundational problems that make philanthropy so necessary.
 Just before his death, Dr. Martin Luther King Jr. wrote, “Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic injustice which make philanthropy necessary.”

 Indeed, King illuminates a central contradiction: philanthropy is an offspring of the market, conceived and sustained by returns on capital.
 Yet its most important responsibility is to help address the market’s imbalances and inadequacies.

 Today institutional giving is undergoing a radical transformation.
 Priscilla Chan and Mark Zuckerberg made headlines for committing $45 billion in Facebook stock through a limited liability corporation.
 They’re among a host of emerging donors who are experimenting with approaches to giving away their fortunes outside the boundaries of traditional foundations.

 Only 26 years ago, the last of Franklin’s gifts were finally made available, having multiplied to $6.5 million.
-More than the sum, they represent a broader principle: We are custodians of a public trust, even if our capital was derived from private enterprise, and our most important obligation is ensuring that the system works more equally and more justly for more people.
+More than the sum, they represent a broader principle.
+We are custodians of a public trust, even if our capital was derived from private enterprise.
+The most important obligation is ensuring that the system works more equally and more justly for more people.
 This belief is core to our national character.
 America’s greatest strength is not the fact of perfection, but rather the act of perfecting.